Qualified Small Business Stock (QSBS): Explaining the Gain Exclusion

 Stock not eligible for a 100% exclusion will have some slightly different tax treatment.
 The portion of the gain that’s taxable due to percentage limitations is subject to a 28% tax rate and the 3.8% net investment income tax (Medicare).
 In addition, 7% of the amount excluded is a preference item for the alternative minimum tax.

-Remember, this is a summary of the tax implications for IRC 1202 (as of 2/2024); it’s not tax advice!
+Remember, this is a summary of the tax implications for section 1202 of the tax code (as of 11/2024); it’s not tax advice!
 Discuss your situation with a tax advisor.

 Another potential strategy is to structure sales of Section 1202 stock to sell low basis stock first (using the $10M cap) followed by high basis stock (to use the annual 10x basis limit).
 Other strategies may be available depending on your situation.